Simpkiss/Diabetes_Predictor/README.md

 # Diabetes_Predictor
 This was the code portion of my WGU Computer Science Capstone project.
-It can
+It is a Jupyter notebook that uses the CSV file here as the initial dataset.